 2. DeskProto Basics tutorial video

 This video introduces the basic concepts of DeskProto: load a geometry, orientate it and calculate toolpaths.
-The Bottle STL file is present in any DeskProto Setup (11 min)
+The Bottle STL file is present in any DeskProto Setup (DP V5, 11 min)

 The DeskProto basics tutorial video gives you an introduction to the DeskProto user interface, and shows the steps needed to import a geometry, orientate it, calculate toolpaths and save these in an NC program file.